2020101/Marketing-data---excel-data-cleaning-tableau-dashboard-Customer-Purchasing-Behavior-/README.md

 ## Objective:
 2Market wants to understand:
 - The demographics of their customers
-- Which advertising channels seem to be the most effective
 - Which products seem to sell the best and if that varies based on demographic

 ## Solution: